Concordium/concordium-web3id/examples/some-issuer/frontend/README.md

 ### `yarn build`

-Do this before running the backend.\
-Builds the app for production to the `build` folder.
+Builds the app for production to the `dist` folder.

 ### `yarn dev`

-Runs the frontend in the development mode.\
+Runs the frontend in the development mode.
-It can not talk to the backend when run in this way.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.